mukhal/deep-learning-papers-notes/papers/lwlr.md

-### Layer-wise Relevance Propagation for Neural Networks with Local Renormalization Layers
+### Layer-wise Relevance Propagation for Deep Neural Network Architectures

 * Explainable ML is a bit of a new topic to me, but it looks interesting!
-They are mainly useful in safety-critical domains, where practitioners must know tha basis upon which the network made its decision.
+It's mainly useful in safety-critical domains, where practitioners must know tha basis upon which the network made its decision.

 * **Q**: What is Layer-wise relevance propagation?
   **A**: An approach that enables us to assign relevancy scores to pixels of an image, i.e. Which of those pixels has contributed most to the classification decision of the network?